LukeDowell/flash-chords/README.md

 Not totally sure how it'll feel in terms of interacting with the UI while sitting at a piano, I should keep in mind that having to turn and use a mouse or keyboard or whatever might be a little annoying.
 Maybe some UI prompts that indicate to the user they can pause / play / restart with certain key combinations?

+## 02/13/2023

+I realized that I had no reason to be passing around a single instance of a MIDI piano.
+Instead, I am just going to pass around the input itself in the global context provider.
+That'll allow me to stop doing the weird ceremony of setting a callback with a specific id, and making sure that I clean up the ID later.
+Instead each instance of a component will have it's own history / piano object to work with.

+I wonder if the reason I initially did it that way was for testing.
+If I remove the global MIDI Piano, I'll be able to get rid of the weird id-based listener registration in each component, but then I'll have to use the `WebMidi.MIDIInput` object for my testing.
+Maybe that is okay, it shouldn't be too hard to make a test harness that still allows me to operate at the `Note` level.
+I'm still going to move ahead with the change since the id stuff is bugging me, I don't think it's the kind of thing I'd want to have as a pattern if I was running a team.
+I feel like the cleanup step is too easy to forget, and you get weird behavior if you don't know what is wrong, as documented earlier in this journal.